turingschool/front-end-curriculum/lessons/module-2/js-5.md

 #### Exercises
 Create a function `add2` that takes in a parameter of `number` and returns the parameter plus 2.

-### Checks for understanding
+### Journal
 * What are some characteristics of primitive data types?
+* What is typeof?
 * What's the difference between null and undefined?
+* When should you store information in an object.
-* Give an example of when you might use an array.
-An object?
+* When should you store information in an array.

 ### Links & Resources
 * [Prototypes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)